Financial District, Hyderabad: Companies and IT Parks

 ICICI Bank also has Asia's biggest work place with over 4 million square feet of space.
 The Nanakramguda Village, Film Nagar, and Nanakramguda temple are nearby.

 Major hospitals like Continental Hospital, Care and AIG are in the vicinity.
-SAS Infra iTower, a high-rise commercial complex on Khajaguda-Nanakramguda Road, was the tallest building in Hyderabad upon its completion in 2024.
+SAS iTower, a high-rise commercial complex on Khajaguda-Nanakramguda Road, was the tallest building in Hyderabad upon its completion in 2024.

 The US consulate in Hyderabad shifted to Nanakramguda on 20 March 2023.
 Spread across a 12.3-acre site, it will be the largest US consular processing campus in-South East Asia, both in terms of the number of visa windows and in area.
 The current US consulate campus in historic Paigah Palace in Chiran Fort Club lane in Begumpet will be shifted to Nanakramguda.

 On 21 August 2019, Amazon opened its largest campus in the world at Nanakramguda.
 It is the first Amazon-owned campus located outside the United States and features the largest Amazon-owned building in the world.
 The 9.7-acre campus houses over 15,000 employees.

 Google's new Hyderabad facility in the Financial District, Nanakramguda will be a 3.3 Million sft energy efficient campus built with sustainability.
 Google acquired the 7.3-acre site in 2019.